nrfconnect/sdk-nrfxlib/nrf_security/doc/drivers.rst

 To use the :ref:`nrf_cc3xx_mbedcrypto_readme` PSA driver, the Arm CryptoCell cc310/cc312 hardware must be first initialized.

 The Arm CryptoCell cc3xx hardware is initialized in the :file:`hw_cc310.c` file, located under :file:`nrf/drivers/hw_cc310/`, and is controlled with the :kconfig:option:`CONFIG_HW_CC3XX` Kconfig option.
-The Kconfig option has a default value of 'y' when cc3xx is available in the SoC.
+The Kconfig option has a default value of ``y`` when cc3xx is available in the SoC.

 .. _nrf_security_drivers_oberon: